Hydrant Meter Conditions of Service

 from the hydrant meter assembly.

-The hydrant meter and backflow preventer will be secured with a city-issued chain and lock.
+The hydrant meter and backflow preventer will be secured with a city-issued locking collar connection.
 Any other security

 measures such as cages or custom locking devices must be approved by the city prior to installation and are the sole